saucelabs/elemental-next/frontend/docs/updated-tips/49-performance-testing/49-performance-testing-ruby.md

 ---
-title: "How To Do Performance Testing"
+title: 'Ruby'
+id: '49-performance-testing-ruby'
-slug: "49-performance-testing"
+slug: ruby/
 number: 49
 publish_date: 2014-05-06
+last_update:
+  date: 2023-04-06
 tags:
-  - "performance testing"
+  - 'performance testing'
-  - "proxy"
+  - 'proxy'
-  - "browsermob-proxy"
+  - 'browsermob-proxy'
-  - "yslow"
+  - 'yslow'
 level: 3
-category: "testing"
+category: 'fundamentals'
+language: ruby
 ---

+# How to Do Performance Testing

-## The Problem
+## Intro

 Odds are pretty good that your production application has some kind of performance monitoring in place (e.g., New Relic).
 This goes a long way towards identifying when something detrimental has been released into the wild.